privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 ..........................

 The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes.
+The replication starts from a primary node and copies the configuration and database to a second privacyIDEA instance, optionally via a tinc tunnel.
+The second node has to share the version number with the primary instance but may be otherwise unconfigured.
+The
-For the setup, the privacyIDEA slave instance has to be setup and running with identical software than the master instance.
-The appliance-tool can use a tinc-tunnel to share the configuration and the database.
+appliance-tool can use a tinc-tunnel to share the configuration and the database.

 .. figure:: images/appliance/database.png
    :width: 400px

-.. note:: If you choose to use the tinc VPN connection between the nodes and an SSH root login make sure the services are installed.
+.. note:: If you choose to use the tinc VPN connection between the nodes and an SSH root login, make sure the services are installed.

 .. warning:: Existing data on the second node is overwritten and will be lost.